-MEDICAL BENEFITS CHART What you must pay when Services that are covered for you you get these services Diabetes self-management training, diabetic services and \$0 copay Medicare-covered supplies\ blood glucose monitor or insulin pump.
-For all people who have diabetes (insulin and non-insulin users).
-Covered services include: \$0 copay for Medicare covered diabetic monitoring supplies.
-Supplies to monitor your blood glucose: \$0 copay for Medicare covered Blood glucose monitor and/or insulin pump Diabetic therapeutic shoes or Blood glucose test strips, lancet devices and lancets, and inserts.\ glucose-control solutions for checking the accuracy of test strips and monitors \$0 copay for Medicare covered diabetes self-management For people with diabetes who have severe diabetic foot training services. disease: One pair per calendar year of therapeutic custom molded shoes (including inserts provided with such shoes) Two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the noncustomized removable inserts provided with such shoes) Coverage includes fitting Diabetes self-management training is covered under certain conditions Please Note: if you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copay or coinsurance may apply for the care received for the existing medical condition. \This service may require prior authorization and/or referral.
-Durable medical equipment (DME) and related supplies\ \$0 copay for Medicarecovered durable medical (For a definition of "durable medical equipment," see Chapter 10 of equipment. this document as well as Chapter 3, Section 7.)
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at mywha.org/MyCareLogin.
+CAL BENEFITS CHART that are covered for you What you must pay when you get these services supplies For all pe eople who have diabetes (insulin and non-insulin users). \$0 copay Medicare-covered blood glucose monitor or insulin pump. services include: \$0 copay for Medicare covered • 5 Supplies to monitor your blood glucose: diabetic monitoring supplies.
+Blood glucose monitor and/or insulin pump Blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors \$0 copay for Medicare covered Diabetic therapeutic shoes or inserts.\$0 copay for Medicare covered For people with diabetes who have severe diabetic foot disease: diabetes self-management training services.
+One pair per calendar year of therapeutic custom molded shoes (including inserts provided with such shoes) Two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non- customized removable inserts provided with such shoes) 0 Coverage includes fitting Diabetes self-management training is covered under certain conditions condition copay or ote: if you are treated or monitored for an existing medical a during the visit when you receive this preventive service, a coinsurance may apply for the care received for the existing condition.
+This service may require prior authorization eferral.
+Durable medical equipment (DME) and related supplies \$0 copay for Medicare- (For a de finition of "durable medical equipment," see Chapter 10 of ment as well as Chapter 3, Section 7.) covered durable medical equipment. powered by a prov items include, but are not limited to: wheelchairs, crutches, mattress systems, diabetic supplies, hospital beds ordered vider for use in the home, IV infusion pumps, speech g devices, oxygen equipment, nebulizers, and walkers.
+Medicare brand or for you. r all medically necessary DME covered by Original e.
+If our supplier in your area does not carry a particular manufacturer, you may ask them if they can special order it The most recent list of suppliers is available on our website a.org/MyCareLogin .
+This ser vice may require prior authorization and/or referral.